eminboghos/portfolio/PredictionMarketBots/polymarket-mm/optimizations.md

 # Performance Optimizations : Polymarket Market Maker

-The core challenge is to cycle through ~2,000 markets, compare orderbook state, compute new quotes, and submit changes, all within 30–60 seconds, using a single Python process talking to a rate-limited REST API.
+The core challenge is to cycle through ~2,000 markets, compare order book state, compute new quotes, and submit changes, all within 30–60 seconds, using a single Python process talking to a rate-limited REST API.

 ---